Davheed2/lendSqr/README.md

 ## License

-By contributing to StartEase, you agree that your contributions will be licensed under the [MIT License](LICENSE.md).
+By contributing to Demo Credit, you agree that your contributions will be licensed under the [MIT License](LICENSE.md).

 ---